Rebuilding ROME : Resolving Model Collapse during Sequential Model Editing: Experiments

 To fix this issue, we create homogeneity in the usage of the key-vectors.
 We first use $k_e$ everywhere in the update equation, an implementation we refer to as \textbf{r-ROME}.
 This is the correct implementation of ROME as originally intended by the authors of \citet{ROME}.
 We then use keys generated using only the original prompts or $k^o_e$ homogeneously in the update equation, referred to as \textbf{p-ROME}.
 This also tests the hypothesis that using a key-vector averaged over random prefixes can create more generalizable edits.

-The first evidence of removal of disabling edits can be seen in Figure \ref{fig:fixed-disabling}, where the $|\Delta|$ of the updates are orders of magnitude smaller for r-ROME and p-ROME when compared to the original implementation.
+The first evidence of removal of disabling edits can be seen in Figure \ref{fig:fixed-disabling}, where the $|\Delta|$ of the updates are orders of magnitude smaller for r-ROME when compared to the original implementation.
 The overall results for independent edits are shown in Table \ref{table:comparison-independent}.
-We find that edits made using r-ROME create more generalized edits at the slight expense of efficacy, resulting in a higher total edit score than the original implementation. p-ROME leads to increased efficacy and worse generalization resulting in a slightly lower edit score, but still outperforms the original implementation.
+We find that edits made using r-ROME create more generalized edits at the slight expense of efficacy, resulting in a higher total edit score than the original implementation. p-ROME leads to increased efficacy and worse generalization resulting in a slightly lower edit score.
 This shows that homogeneity in using key-vectors is crucial in making model edits.